Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 	NIL

 ## Package designators
-We've seen that macros/functions like `defpackage` and `find-package` accept various data types as references to package, including symbols, keywords and strings.
+We've seen that macros/functions like `defpackage` and `find-package` accept various data types as references to a package, including symbols, keywords and strings.
 These are collectively referred to as [package designators](https://www.lispworks.com/documentation/HyperSpec/Body/26_glo_p.htm#package_designator), defined in the standard as:

 > a designator for a package; that is, an object that denotes a package and that is one of: a string designator (denoting the package that has the string that it designates as its name or as one of its nicknames), or a package (denoting itself).